kent-map/kent/18c/18c-shadwell-biography.md

 It is uncertain where Charles received his education but his father, Thomas was educated at Caius College, Cambridge and his brother John, who later became physician in ordinary to Queen Ann, was educated at University College and All Souls’ College, Oxford, so it is likely that Charles received a good education.
 Charles entered the army and served under Major-General Newton during the War of the Spanish Succession (1701-15).
 Newton was in charge of the foot guards at Rota, near Cadiz in 1702 with 300 men in garrison, a hospital and 'several pieces of cannon'.[^ref12]
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/0/03/Decorative_scenes_of_the_War_of_the_Spanish_Succession_-_C%C3%A1diz%2C_1702.jpg" label="Decorative scenes of the War of the Spanish Succession" attribution="Antique Maps of Spain, Public domain, via Wikimedia Commons">

 By 1710, Charles had become the supervisor of the excise in Kent.
 It is not certain how long he was in the county but a Charles Shadwell married Amy Power at Dover St James the Apostle on 20 August 1704, which was the church used by the army at this period.[^ref13] As French and Spanish prisoners from the War of the Spanish Succession were imprisoned at Dover castle, it is possible that Charles could have been stationed here with his regiment.
-It was during this time (c.
-1707) that he wrote his first play _The Fair Quaker of Deal_ which he dedicated to his friends of Kent.[^ref14]
+It was during this time (c.1707) that he wrote his first play _The Fair Quaker of Deal_ which he dedicated to his friends of Kent.[^ref14]
 <param ve-image url="https://stor.artstor.org/stor/61b0ad16-e1c3-4ca6-a46b-7a19100e9ede" label="The principal gate or entrance of Dover Castle" attribution="By kind permission of Marrin Books">

 Shadwell jokes to his patrons in the dedication of _The Fair Quaker of Deal_  'to incorporate You, by name into one Body, would require a College of Heralds to order the precedence' suggesting that he had more than one influential supporter.[^ref15] Lionel Cranfield Sackville (1688-1765), the son of his father’s patron, was the Governor of Dover Castle and Lord Warden of the Cinque Ports from 1708-12, and it was possibly his family connections which enabled Thomas to obtain his position in the excise.
 Lionel may not have shared is father's interest in the theatre, and Charles acknowledges his struggle to obtain a performance in his preface: